HarshBhardwaj00/CoinConvo/README.md

-# 💱 Currency Converter App (INR ➡ USD)
+# 💱 Currency Converter App (USD ➡ INR)

-A beginner-friendly Flutter app that converts Indian Rupees (INR) to US Dollars (USD).
+A beginner-friendly Flutter app that converts US Dollars (USD) to Indian Rupees (INR).
 Built as part of a personal Flutter learning journey with focus on clean UI and basic interactivity.

 ## 🚀 Features

-- Convert INR to USD
+- Convert USD to INR
 - Simple and intuitive Material UI
 - Clean layout with basic Flutter widgets
 - Proper inline code comments for understanding